wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

-This example seems too simple.
-Let's take an another example of creating a new `Project`, and you can see clearly how LSE handles multiple transactions in a batch.
-The request would be a GraphQL query like this:
+This example might seem too simple because it only contains a single mutation query.
+Let’s look at a more complex example, such as creating a new `Project`.
+In this case, you can see clearly how LSE handles multiple transactions within a batch.
+The request would look like this:

 ```json
 {